usinesoft/Cachalot/README.md

 ```

-One last step before storing an object in the database.
+There is one last step before storing an object in the database.
 We need to generate a unique value for the primary key.
-Multiple unique values can be generated with a single call.
+We can produce multiple unique values with a single call.
-Unlike other databases, you do not need to explicitly create a unique value generator.
-First call with an unknown generator name will automatically create it.
+Unlike other databases, you do not need to create a unique value generator explicitly.
+The first call with an unknown generator name will automatically create it.

 ```
 var ids = connector.GenerateUniqueIds("home_id", 1);